sjbennett123/polarlarp/content/current_writeups/_index.md

 **Scott**

 - Finishing up the website updates and starting to fill in details from his notes.
+- send brittany rope

 ### Website Updates

 - Defend against NON array data in national monster cards and role cards.
+- add plotline name to module and click to go to plotline overview
 - ADD A CONDITION FOR LAYOUT BIENG NIL for MISC Logic
 - add link from rumor to module
 - change "day" to schedule in config.
 Rename all variables to schedule rather than day.
 Update overview page to not display headings with no values.